-Gainesville’s new zero waste ordinance, which goes into effect Friday, will continue to alter community relationships with polluting single-use products.
+Gainesville’s new zero-waste ordinance, which went into effect Sept.
+2, will continue to alter community relations with polluting single-use products.

 Two U.S. House primary winners celebrated their victories very differently Tuesday night — one at a bustling yoga studio and the other sick at home.

 El condado de Alachua inicia la construcción de un nuevo sendero, un hombre es arrestado en un incidente de acoso sexual en un paseo por la naturaleza

 El Departamento de Obras Públicas del Condado de Alachua comenzó la construcción de un nuevo sendero a lo largo de Archer Road el 14 de julio, nueve días después de que un hombre presuntamente acosara sexualmente a una mujer en el popular cercano Hawthorne Trail.

 Alachua County Public Works began construction on a new trail along Archer Road July 14, nine days after a man allegedly sexually harassed a woman on the popular nearby Hawthorne Trail.